⚡ Quick Answer — Urban Rooftop Gardens India 2026

 My community garden succeeded partly because we phased over 8 months.
 My home garden struggled because I rushed everything in 2 weeks.

-Designing Your Urban Rooftop Garden
+Designing Your Indian Urban Rooftop Garden Zone Mapping, Layout, and Seasonal Planning

 Space Assessment and Zoning